Welcome to Lost For Words

 Learning to Perceive Adversity as a Gift

-Most people would be aware that western medicine commonly treats mental illness psychotropic ‘bandaid’ drugs that not only shut down your spirit but significantly increase the risk of suicide, even if suicide was never on your radar.
-It’s also a lucrative world for both the trillion-dollar pharmaceutical industry and their prescribers whose collective actions are creating a whole new world of permanent, albeit preventable mental disability.
+Western medicine commonly treats mental illness with psychotropic ‘bandaid’ drugs that not only shut down your spirit but significantly increase the risk of suicide, even if suicide was never on your radar.
+It’s also a lucrative world for both the trillion-dollar pharmaceutical industry and their prescribers whose collective actions are creating a whole new world of preventable mental disability.

-My one and only shortlived experience with a psychiatrist in 1990 is worth revisiting, if only briefly.
-The psychiatrist dismissed my turbulent, grievous, traumatic experiences completely because she didn’t have the education or spiritual capacity to understand them.
-Instead, she prescribed deadly drugs for my grief which knocked me out and led me perilously close to death by suicide – and I was never suicidal to begin with.
-If it wasn’t for my (then absent) mother acting on her intuition to intervene, I wouldn’t be here writing this story.
+My one and only shortlived experience with a psychiatrist in 1990 is worth revisiting.
+In short, a psychiatrist dismissed my traumatic experiences completely because she didn’t have the education or spiritual capacity to understand them.
+Instead, she prescribed deadly drugs for my grief which knocked me out and led me perilously close to death by suicide – and I was never suicidal

 When I recovered and confronted the psychiatrist about the devastating impact of her drugs, she dismissed me all over again.
-And she was so focused on her prescription pad that she completely missed my diagnosis of Post Traumatic Stress Disorder.
+And completely missed my diagnosis of Post Traumatic Stress Disorder.
 That was diagnosed by transpersonal psychology friends several years later.

 That said, I accept my chosen path and embrace the invaluable hindsight that adversity has gifted me along the way.
-These days I also perceive mental ‘illness’ as mental ‘injury’ from which we can fully recover – with the right help.
+These days I also perceive mental ‘illness’ as mental ‘injury’ from which we can fully recover.
+With the right help.
+That said, there will always be people who prefer the psychotropic drug option and I wish them well.
+However, it should be mandatory for health professionals to provide information about alternative health pathways to ensure patients are able to make fully informed decisions about managing their mental injury.

-Parallel to my studies with don Oscar, I befriended Medicine Crow, a local native American shaman who, uncannily, lived a few suburbs away.
+Parallel to my studies with don Oscar, I befriended Medicine Crow, a local native American shaman.
+How uncanny that he lived a few suburbs away.
 He introduced me to his sacred drum circle teachings, inspired me to beat my own drum and co-facilitated my first vision quest in April 2018 with his counterpart Two-Crows.
+(Yet another story.)

 ‘Tis common knowledge in the indigenous world that when a human steps onto their shamanic path, the animal kingdom draws closer.
 I can certainly vouch for this.
 In the past year, eagles have appeared more frequently, often with a crow in pursuit.
 And what’s with all the Kookaburras?

-May 2018, I connected with a native American ancestral wisdom teacher and healer called Adam Shield of the Feather.
-I felt my spirit being called to the Arizona desert and Hopi Lands since the beginning of the year, and my ‘on hold’ draft screenplay also ended in Arizona.
-Being a stickler for authenticity, I couldn’t possibly finish Woo Woo World without experiencing this sacred land in person.
+May 2018, I connected with native American ancestral wisdom teacher and healer Adam Shield of the Feather.
+The Arizona desert and Hopi Lands had been ‘calling my name’ since the beginning of the year, and my ‘on hold’ draft screenplay also ended in Arizona.
+I couldn’t possibly finish an authentic account of Woo Woo World without experiencing this sacred land in person.

-How uncanny that Adam mentioned he was facilitating a retreat in Sedona,
+How uncanny, then, that Adam mentioned he was facilitating a retreat in Sedona,

 I look forward to sharing future photo-blogs of my spirited Arizona adventures – a road-trip to the Hopi Lands with travel buddy and photographer Susan.
 Interestingly, the first winged-ones to greet me in the sacred lands were a convocation of eagles, a hummingbird and a lone crow!
 In that order.